 Proper Braking Distance May Be Complex, But It’s a Must

 Truck drivers cannot afford to be part of this second group.
 They have a professional obligation to perform their duties with care.
-They’re paid to drive, hauling goods from point A to point B. Their standard of care is raised beyond that of a normal motorist.
+They’re paid to drive, hauling goods from point A to point B. Our legal system imposes a standard of care on them beyond that of a normal motorist.

-It must be tempting to finesse the rules a little to finish a delivery.
+It must be tempting to finesse the rules a little to finish a delivery faster.
 After all, time bonuses and the lure of the next job await.
 These incentives might make some truckers forget how important traffic laws are for maintaining safety, and that’s how we get 80,000 pound trucks barreling down the road and tailgating two- to three-ton passenger vehicles.
-They don’t maintain adequate following distance, which means they certainly don’t have enough braking distance, and when the vehicles ahead of them abruptly stop, what little room there is between them is used up in the blink of an eye.
+They don’t maintain adequate following distance, which means they certainly don’t have enough braking distance, and when the vehicles ahead of them abruptly stop, what little room there is between them vanishes in the blink of an eye.